Pitching brands as a content creator requires a great deal of strategy, and many influencers don’t do it correctly.

 Subject lines are most successful when they’re attention-grabbing and short.

 Keep your subject line simple and direct, and consider putting your name in it.
-Putting your name in the subject line makes it super easy for the brand to search their inbox for your email.
+Putting your name in the subject line makes it super easy for the brand to search their inbox for your email and prevents you from being sent to the email spam folder.

 - Include direct links to your Instagram and blog, not to a press page—don’t give them any extra steps!